 Understanding Home Affordability in Maine

-Affordability in Maine is skewed by the state’s status as a second-home market for affluent buyers from New York, Boston and elsewhere.
+Affordability in Maine is skewed by the state's status as a second-home market for affluent buyers from New York, Boston and elsewhere.
 Their ability to buy waterfront homes is disconnected from the local job market.
 However, even the luxury market looks like a bargain compared to other parts of the country: Lakefront homes and coastal mansions priced at more than $2 million are rare.
 In general, Maine remains an affordable housing market.
-In the Portland metro area, 78.4 percent of homes sold in the second quarter of 2016 were affordable to a typical buyer, says the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
-That’s based on a median home price of $235,000 and median family income of $76,800.
+In the Portland metro area, nearly 73 percent of homes sold in the third quarter of 2019 were affordable to a typical buyer, says the National Association of Home Builders/Wells Fargo Housing Opportunity Index.
+That's based on a median home price of $283,000 and median family income of $86,700.

 How Maine's Mortgage Rates and Home Prices Affect Monthly Payments